 Coronavirus: How to make your own face mask

-While medical face masks and respirators are prioritised for health and care workers, you might want to try making your own face covering.
+While medical face masks and respirators are prioritised for health and care workers, you might want to try making your own face covering, wherever you live.

 Here's our guide to different types and step-by-step instructions on how to make them.

 Whether you're handy with a sewing machine, like cutting up old t-shirts or just want a quick fix, the principles are the same: the more layers of material the better, and the mask needs to fit snugly around the face, and you should be able to breathe comfortably.

 One study has shown that the best materials to use are tightly woven cottons or twill, natural silk or quilted cotton material.
 But you can also make do with what you have around your home.